 (630) 961-4100

 Naperville Library has three branches: the 95th Street Library, Naper Blvd Library and the Nichols Library.
-Our reader’s chose Nichols for our fifth winner this year.
-Located in the heart of downtown Naperville, this library has large windows with views of the Riverwalk.
+Located in the heart of downtown Naperville, the Nichols library has large windows with views of the Naperville Riverwalk.
 On the main level, you can find the kid’s area filled with dinosaurs, a doll house, a block table, puzzles, and more.

-Family story times are held multiple days out of the week, giving families plenty of options to visit.
-Be sure to try their indoor Storywalk, which combines reading, movement, and family fun!
+Baby tummy time, toddler and family story times are held multiple days of the week.
+Story times range throughout the day and into the evening, giving families plenty of options to attend.
+Be sure to also try their indoor Storywalk, which combines reading, movement, and family fun!

 Glen Ellyn Public Library